AdguardTeam/Scriptlets/README.md

 1. Run all jest tests:

     ```bash
-    pnpm test:jest
+    pnpm test:vitest
     ```

-    or limit the testing — `testRegex` may be specified in `jest.config.js` or specify [test name](https://jestjs.io/docs/cli#--testnamepatternregex) in command line, e.g.:
+    or limit the testing — `include` may be specified in `vitest.config.ts` or specify [test name](https://vitest.dev/guide/filtering#cli) in command line, e.g.:

     ```bash
-    pnpm test:jest -t isValidScriptletRule
+    pnpm test:vitest -t isValidScriptletRule
     ```

 To run browserstack tests create `.env` file or copy and rename `.env-example`.